rtyler/brokenco.de/_posts/2009-10-19-my-journey-at-slide-part-1.markdown

 layout: post
 title: My journey at Slide (part 1)
 tags:
-- Slide
+- slide
-- Opinion
+- opinion
-- Miscellaneous
+- miscellaneous
 created: 1256017253
 ---
 As some of you may, or may not know, this friday October 23rd will be my final